DavidBoja/greedy-grid-search/README.md

 sh docker_build.sh
 sh docker_run.sh CODE_PATH DATA_PATH
 ```
 by adjusting the CODE_PATH and DATA_PATH.
 These are paths to volumes that are attached to the container.
-The CODE_PATH is the path to the clone of this github repository, while the data is the location of all the data from data section in this documentation.
+The CODE_PATH is the path to the clone of this github repository, while the DATA_PATH is the location of all the data from data section in this documentation.

 You can attach to the container using
 ```bash